Susan Wittig Albert: Early life and education

 Albert grew up in downstate Illinois, attending Danville High School before moving to the nearby community of Bismarck, where she graduated.
 She earned a degree from the University of Illinois at Urbana–Champaign and a Ph.D. in English from the University of California, Berkeley.

+Educational career

 She became a professor of English at the University of Texas, Austin and was a university administrator at Sophie Newcomb College in New Orleans and vice president for academic affairs at Southwest Texas State University.
 She also writes a column for Country Living Gardener magazine.

-Her writing career has included the Nancy Drew mysteries under the pen name Carolyn Keene in the 1980s.

-Career

-By the 1990s, Albert wrote Thyme of Death, her first China Bayles novel.
+Writing career

+Albert began writing young adult books in 1983, publishing as Susan Blake.
+In 1985, she was hired to write Nancy Drew books as Carolyn Keene.
+She also published two Hardy Boys books.

+Albert began the China Bayles series in 1991.
+Her first China Bayles novel was Thyme of Death.
 The book was nominated for two national mystery awards, the 1992 Agatha award and the 1993 Anthony award in the "Best First Novel" category.

 The titles of all the China Bayles novels include the names of herbs and include herbal themes that invoke the title.
 Albert is a guest speaker at both herbal clubs and women's groups around the country.
 She describes her books as "cozy mysteries" because they do not contain much violence or gratuitous behavior.

 Albert and her husband, Bill, have also co-written The Robin Paige Victorian Mysteries, a series of a dozen mysteries set in the late Victorian era.
 Albert is also the author of The Cottage Tales of Beatrix Potter, a series of mysteries featuring author Beatrix Potter.